cd-javier/tic-tac-toe/README.md

         Function play
             Takes two variables, x and y
-            Places a token on the board on x and y coordinates with the active player's symbol Prints the board.
+            If there is no winner and the board isn't full Places a token on the board on x and y coordinates with the active player's symbol.
+                Prints the board
+                If boards' check winner is true
+                    Announce the active player is the winner.
+                Else if the board is full
+                    Announce there's no winner and the game is over Else
+                    Switches active player
-            Announces
+                    Announces player's turn.

         Anonymous IIFE
             Starts the game by printing the board and announcing which player's turn it is.